 Last month we looked at what histamine intolerance is.
 Put simply, it’s when your body is flooded with histamine.
 This is something that has been happening over time – it didn’t happen overnight.
-Then, you just happen to eat something that is really high in histamine, or you’re just under the weather.
+Then, you eat something that is really high in histamine, you are under extreme stress or you’re just under the weather.
 This becomes the ‘straw that broke the camel’s back’.
 It can present in various ways.
 Unfortunately when investigated by doctors, there are no apparent ‘issues’.
-Have you ever heard “there is nothing more that can be done”?
+Have you ever heard “there is nothing more that can be done” or “all your test results are fine”?
 Or perhaps you have been prescribed some ‘band-aid’ medication.
 This only treats your symptoms and not the cause.

 Fortunately, there are many things you can do to help ‘dampen’ your overactive immune system due to being histamine intolerant.
 As with anything, it will take some time depending on the history of your presenting issue.
 But you will get there!
 You just need to be patient and committed.
 I have helped many people improve, by following some simple steps.

 There are two main things that you need to do, in order to reduce the histamine overload and activity in your system.